VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     vcfg --rabbitmq federation [optional path to rabbitmq_federation_config.yml]

-This will setup federation links to upstream servers and sets policy to make the VOLTTRON exchange *federated*.
+This will setup federation links to upstream servers.
 Once a federation link to the upstream server is established on the downstream server, the messages published on the upstream server become available to the downstream server as if it were published locally.

 Multi-Platform RPC With Federation